Week 33: #52 Ancestors – Troublemaker

 The carpenters’ strike continued into 1828.
 Henry became the secretary of the Penn Township group of Mechanics and Working Men when they met in August that year.
 Ultimately, their efforts were unsuccessful.
 Collective bargaining had not yet been invented.
 Even though they walked out together, the laborers negotiated with employers individually.
 Some may have won a few concessions, but the masters still had control.
 It wasn’t until 1837 that Philadelphia enacted a 10-hour workday.

 All this turmoil in a short span of time likely had the effect of driving the Bedford and Jenkins families from the City of Brotherly Love.
 By 1830, they had moved to southwestern Ohio, leaving only a couple of the Bedford offspring behind.
-Thomas and Jane Bedford appear to have returned for some years, but except for a brief visit by Henry on his way home from California, the Jenkinses never saw their home city again.
+Except for a brief visit by Henry on his way home from California, the Jenkinses never saw their home city again.

 Feature image: Arch Street Friends Meeting, where the Hicksite-Orthodox split took place.
 (Wikimedia Commons)